-This Issue: Prescription Medication Use
+Prescription Medication Use

 The National Safety Council is spotlighting certain safety issues this month that are important for general home safety, according to research on trends in safety.

-Keep a Medication List.
+Keep a medication list.

-- Keep an up-dated list of all medications, including prescription medications, over-the-counter products, and any other supplements taken.
+- Keep an updated list of all medications, including prescription medications, over-the-counter products, and any other supplements taken.
 Your pharmacy can help you get a printed page listing all the prescription medications.

 Organize your inventory.

-The record can help you and your doctor see if a medication may be causing side-effects or if it is effective for this patient.
-For example, if the patient always feels nauseous or has constipation after a particular medication, note that, and then share that information with your physician.
+The record can help you and your doctor sees if a medication may be causing side effects or if it is effective for this patient.
+For example, if the patient always feels nauseous or has constipation after a particular medication, note that and then share that information with your physician.